mate-academy/react_todo-app/README.md

 * CSS
 * JavaScript
 * React
+* React hooks
+* TypeScript

 # Functionalities

-* The app created new todos
+* User can create new todos
-* It saves new todos in TodoList and shows the number of todos.
+* User can save new todos in TodoList and can see the number of todos.
-* It is able to toggle the completed status of all the todos with the `toggleAll` checkbox.
+* Ability to toggle the completed status of all the todos with the `toggleAll` checkbox.
-* It  switches between `All`/`Active`/`Completed` todos.
+* Switches between `All`/`Active`/`Completed` todos.
-* It is able to clear completed todos - removes all completed items from the list.
+* Ability to clear completed todos - removes all completed items from the list.